Access to Unapproved Therapeutic Goods

 Special Access Scheme Applications

 The TGA manages the Special Access Scheme (SAS).
-The SAS refers to arrangements which provide for the import and/or supply of an unapproved therapeutic good, for a single patient, on a case by case basis.
+The SAS refers to arrangements that provide for the import and/or supply of an unapproved therapeutic good, for a single patient, on a case by case basis.

 At Barwon Health, our Pharmacy Department oversee the SAS.